GameDevCoder/portfolio/_clients/cygames.md

 (Developed by Konami in conjunction with Cygames)

+During the Summer of 2018, I helped with language localization work on the Playstation 4 title "Anubis Zone of the Enders M∀RS",

 ### Localization

 Some of my time at Cygames was spent working on localization efforts for the PS4 release of Anubis Zone of the Enders - M∀RS.